 Absolutely.
 Rock 'n' More is a 501(c)3 nonprofit and we collect donations throughout the year to support our Tuition Assistance program.
 We can also arrange a payment plan.
 Basically, if you want to join the program we will make sure that finances are not a hurdle.
 Always contact us if you'd like to join but need financial assistance.

 I have a busy schedule, can you accommodate?

 Most likely.
 The commitment for Rockology outside of at home individual practice time is just 6 one hour classes over the course of 3 months which breaks down to be about 1 practice every other week, sometimes they will be back to back.
-We offer practice dates most days of the week in the evening time and all day on Sundays.
+We offer practice dates most days of the week in the evening time.
 How it works is we will collect availability from everyone in the group and build a customized practice schedule based on each bandmate's practice availability.
 Once we get the full schedule approved by everyone in the band that will be your schedule for the rest of the quarter.

 Have more questions?
 Contact us